almostengr/coronadaylogic/README.md

-# Corona Day Logic
+# Corona Day of the Week Logic

-A simple application that asks a series of question to help you determine what day it is
+A simple application that asks a series of question to help you determine what day it is.

 ## Purpose